MUSICIAN, COMPOSER, PRODUCER, EDUCATOR

 “The main thing is the intention behind what you say musically; [that’s] the beauty.
 If you’re thinking something and you hit that note, the resonance of what you’re thinking actually goes through that note.
 It’s like a telephone frequency carrying your voice--literally.
 That’s the power.” – Marc Cary

 While New York City is Cary's birthplace he was raised between Providence RI and the nation's capital.
-The player-composer is a graduate of DC's world-renowned Duke Ellington School For The Arts, also the professional spawning ground for Dave Chappelle, Wallace Roney, Denyce Graves and Meshell Ndegeocello whom Cary jammed with in the school's orchestra.
+The player-composer and improviser is a graduate of DC's world-renowned Duke Ellington School For The Arts, also the professional spawning ground for Dave Chappelle, Wallace Roney, Denyce Graves and Meshell Ndegeocello whom Cary jammed with in the school's orchestra.

 Cary's Ellington education prepared him to take on the daunting Big Apple at the ripe age of 21.
 Besides Carter and Lincoln, the next decade of his life found him sharing stages and cultivating craft with Dizzy Gillespie, Arthur Taylor, Carlos Garnett, Jackie McLean, Wynton Marsalis and one more goddess-figure among jazz vocalists, Carmen McRae.
 His comfort with women bandleaders also made him a favorite accompanist among other modern chanteuses, notably Ndegeocello, Erykah Badu, Lauryn Hill and Ani Di Franco.

 The pianist's debut recording as a leader was released in 1995.
 Since then Cary's released a baker's dozen albums of music under his direction--three of those within the past two years for Motéma.
-Devoted fans know Cary's ensemble profile has three distinct and mesmerizing faces, revered among critics alike with this year’s DownBeat Critics Poll ‘Rising Star – Keyboardist’ honor: his Focus Trio (well-documented live on his 2013 Motéma side Four Directions); and his pan-ethnic collective Indigenous Peoples, which merges poetic rhyme flow, soulful chanting and a sense of groove at home in the stellar realms of'interplanetary funkmanship.'
+Devoted fans know Cary's ensemble profile has three distinct and mesmerizing faces, revered among critics alike with this year’s DownBeat Critics Poll ‘Rising Star – Keyboardist ’ honor: his Focus Trio (well-documented live on his 2013 Motéma side Four Directions); and his pan-ethnic collective Indigenous Peoples, which merges poetic rhyme flow, soulful chanting and a sense of groove at home in the stellar realms of'interplanetary funkmanship.'
 (Cary's homegrown connection to his Native American heritage, instilled by his Wampanoag mom, is also a percussive factor.
 In the group's recent Cosmic Indigenous incarnation the deep web of continental African ties is woven tighter by the electric presence of Malian vocalist Awa Sangho.)

 Cary was no stranger to electronic tinkering in his youth.
 A neighbor down the road owned a repair shop.
 Through time spent there soldering deconstructing gadgets Cary became what he describes as a 'self-taught electrician.'
 This early hands-on training made him proficient at re-wiring and re-programming some of his own sound gear later on.
 About electronic sound in general he has this to say: ''From the first time (and last) I stuck my finger in the wall socket, I have had a thirst for understanding electricity.
 Using analogue synthesizers and effects pedals on the Fender Rhodes, I learned how to manipulate electricity and create musical sounds.
 I became fascinated with how to build, transform and manipulate synthesizers and other electronic gear.
 From that fascination, I began to build and transform these instruments into more useful tools for me.
 I learned how to create everything from microphones to midi controllers, and manipulate household electronics to become musical tools.
 All of this fascination has worked its way deep into my musical sound, even my acoustic works.''